ksoltan/robot_localization/README.md

 - Unittesting!
 [KATYA]
   - not useful for everything.
 Maybe a better thing would be to get things working separately and then stick them together.
 Also, not super great for noise...
   - Initial code architecture to modularize things

 - Odometry-based movement vs timing-based movement. -> wanted to do simplest thing, but really didn't focus correctly [CHARLIE]

+### Odometry-based vs time-based movement (@katya, check me on this, I'm a little rusty)
+We initially set out on this project believing timing-based movement would be the simplest method of movement to implement in order to propagate particles.
+However, this actually introduced unneeded complexity into the system.
+By implementing timing-based movement, we would have created yet another error-prone coordinate frame, that would certainly have mapped inaccurately to the odometry and map frames.
+While at first timing-based movement seemed straight-forward and approachable, it wasn't the right focus for the problem we were working on, and it was worth making the switch.

 ## Challenges [KATYA]
 - Transforms....what the heck is going on...but we figured it out! ish....map ->odom->base_link (how long it took us to ask that question...)
 - figuring out depth of this project: conceptually, totally get it.
 Implementation-wise, what...?!
 A lot of unknown players like tf...

 ## What would we improve?
 [CHARLIE]

 - Process: do actual simplest model rather than filling in complex code architecture.
 - PF: actual likelihood functions.
 Mathematical improvements rather than in working.